moonscreens/info/README.md

 ## Who is [moonmoon](https://www.twitch.tv/moonmoon)?
 Moonmoon is [a large streamer on twitch](https://www.twitch.tv/moonmoon) which this entire project was created for.
 However you can feel free to use the source code here for other streamers and applications.

-Moon appreciates cool things, and will usually pay out groups that make intro screens for him.

 [Submitting an intro screen to moon.](submitting.md)